Review of Dave’s Dry Dog Food

 Even when you consider the protein-boosting effect of the dried potato and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-Dave’s Dog Food is a rice-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Dave’s Dog Food is a plant-based kibble using a moderate amount of chicken or pork meals or lamb as its main sources of animal protein, thus earning the brand 4 stars.